 Demat Account Glossary

-Following are some of the jargons associated with Demat account that you need to know about:
+Following are some of the jargons associated with Demat ac that you need to know about:

-You need a bank account, Demat account and a trading account to deal with investments.
-Whenever you purchase a share, your ownership for that specific share is marked through a certificate, which is available in electronic form.
+You need a bank account, Demat AC, and a trading account to deal with investments.
+Whenever you purchase equity shares, your ownership for those shares is marked through a certificate, which is available in electronic form.
 It is called an electronic certificate.

-The depository participants or DPs are the fundamental intermediaries standing between the CDs and the Demat account holders.
-Several banks, financial institutes, and brokerage firms that offer Demat accounts to investors are all DPs.
+The depository participants DP are the fundamental intermediaries standing between the CDs and the Demat account holders.
+Several banks, financial institutes, and brokerage firms that offer Demat accounts in india to investors are all DPs.

-A Demat account keeps all your investment holdings such as exchange-traded funds, equity holdings, government securities, bonds, and mutual funds.
+A Demat account keeps all your investment holdings such as exchange-traded funds, equity holdings, government securities, bonds, and mutual fund investments.
 All these together are referred to as portfolio holding.
-You can access them all through your Demat account.
+Also, you can access them all through your Demat account.

 If you own different portfolios of any particular company and wish to consolidate them into a single portfolio, you can get it done by forwarding the physical certificates to the RSTA of that company along with a letter with your signature.